cogdevtools/WTools/README.md

 # WTools
-A Matlab® based toolbox for time-frequency analysis
+A Matlab® based toolbox for time-frequency analysis.

+**IMPORTANT**: This code is outdated and no more maintained: please check [WTools v2.0](https://github.com/cogdevtools/WTools/tree/v2.0)

 ## Structure
 * Folder "sh" contains all the functions to run the toolbox